Hawk3388/WebLlama/README.md

 ## Installation

-To install WebLlama, you have two options:
+To install WebLlama, you have three options:

 1. Download the latest .whl file from the [releases page](https://github.com/Hawk3388/WebLlama/releases) and install it via: